 Amazement and disbelief.
 It looks like a 70’s happening.
 Glances, necks, bodies amidst the sound of stones, scrap metal and footsteps.
 Visual close-ups and acoustic close-ups.
 The sound is heard above all in the silence, absolute, if it were not for the (in) signifier of their gestures, minimal.
 Tear off a leaf, dance, hint a shy smile, smoke.
 Every now and then, used with eloquent parsimony, as an axis of lyrical symmetry, to better give sound form to the listening void, to the diegetic sound props, the music of Andrea Manzoli and the voice of the soprano Valentina Coladonato arrive.

-Stefano Odoardi had already been able to guide us in the tunnel vision of previous works, magnificent sensory expansions aimed at recreating and reuniting separate universes.
-A gray, leaden, opaque vision, as here, or immersed in the light of a resplendent and imperceptible landscape beauty, that of milky mourning in Una ballad bianca (2007).
+Virgil of independent cinema, Stefano Odoardi had already been able to guide us in the tunnel vision of previous works, magnificent sensory expansions aimed at recreating and reuniting separate universes.
+A gray, leaden, opaque vision, as here, or immersed in the light of a resplendent and imperceptible landscape beauty, that of milky mourning in A White ballad (2007).

 The echoes of Chekhov and Beckett, possible tutelary deities, are once again transcended in a magma-work that rearticulates bodies, pain and light.
 For everything to re-understand and heal, right from the disaster.